iamalexbrady/iamalexbrady.github.io/docs/_articles/miracles_and_mymbles.md

 The next day when I put on the coat the button was fixed.

----

 These were the miracles I experienced that led me to understanding/belief and the ACIM Workbook.
 The terminology, guidance and “course” of the Workbook is what led to my conviction.

 ### knee pain to joy

 One miracle from the “course” of the Workbook: Healed knee pain.
 The day “I choose the joy of God instead of pain” was probably my most stressful while I was in the workbook.
 It was my first day sleeping in my car, and I hadn’t worked out arrangements yet.
 About twice an hour at night, I would bang my knee against hard metal, bruise-worthy stings.
 I was in such bad shape that night, defeated and exhausted, I would repeat the phrase “I choose the joy of G instead of pain.”
 And the bruise-worthy stings would dissipate.

-My journey through the workbook was a jouney of understanding how the radical truths it epouses are true indeed.
+My journey through the workbook was a journey of understanding how the radical truths it epouses are true indeed.
 The moment you learn a radical truth is true, a miracle must have occurred.
 So for every one I/you learn/will learn, it’s an expressed miracle.

 You can join me in talking about these and your own experiences at my A Course in Miracles social network OneSelf.
 The OneSelf social network is for people of all faiths to join in talking about the One Self we share.
 And the selves we don’t share.
 It’s a place to practice communication of these subjects that can get a little toasty.